bahrus/p-et-alia/README.md

 ## Passing History.State Down

-A special, p-h-d element, stands for "pass history down".
+A special element, p-h-d, stands for "pass history down".
 It monitors for history.state changes, and passes them down.

 For example, if this markup is present: